Justin322322/social-media-manager-template/FACEBOOK-INSIGHTS-ALTERNATIVES.md

 ### Setup Steps

-1. **Import the updated workflow**: Use `social-media-workflow-updated.json`
+1. **Import the fixed workflow**: Use `social-media-workflow-fixed.json`
 2. **Set environment variables**:
+   - `GOOGLE_SHEETS_DOCUMENT_ID`: Your Google Sheets document ID
    - `FACEBOOK_PAGE_ID`: Your Facebook page ID
    - `FACEBOOK_ACCESS_TOKEN`: Your Facebook access token
+   - `MANAGER_EMAIL`: Email address for weekly reports
-3. **Configure the HTTP Request node**:
+3. **Configure the HTTP Request nodes**:
+   - Both Facebook posting and insights use HTTP Request nodes
-   - Set the URL with your page ID
+   - Set the URLs with your page ID
-   - Add your access token in the Authorization header
+   - Add your access token in the Authorization headers
-   - Verify the query parameters match your needs
+   - Verify the parameters match your needs

 ## Alternative Option 2: Install Facebook Node Package